prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 #### Step 1: Create an Rewarded Ad Unit

-Create the **MoPubRewardedVideoAdUnit** object with parameters:
+Create the `MediationRewardedVideoAdUnit` object with parameters:

-- **configId** - an ID of Stored Impression on the Prebid server
+- `configId` - an ID of Stored Impression on the Prebid server

 #### Step 2: Fetch Demand

 To run an auction on Prebid run the `fetchDemand()` method which does several things:

-- Makes a bid request to Prebid
+- Makes a bid request to Prebid Server
 - Sets up the targeting keywords
 - Returns the result of bid request for future processing

 #### Step 3: Load the Ad

-When the bid request has completed, the responsibility of making the Ad Request is passed to the publisher.
-That is why you have to invoke the `loadAd()` of the MoPub's Ad View explicitly in the completion handler of the `fetchDemand()`.
+Call the `loadAd()` of the MoPub's Ad View explicitly in the completion handler of the `fetchDemand()`.

 #### Step 5: Rendering

-If the Prebid bid wins on MoPub it will be rendered by `PrebidRewardedVideoAdapter`.
+If the Prebid bid wins on MoPub it will be rendered by ``.
 You do not have to do anything for this.
 Just make sure that your order had been set up correctly and an adapter is added.

+If the Prebid Line Item is processed in the waterfall the winning bid will be rendered by `PrebidRewardedVideoAdapter `.
+You shouldn't do anything for this.
+Just make sure that your order has been set up correctly and an adapter has been added to the project.